At a Glance

 ✨Communicate Clearly

 Since the role requires articulating complex scientific ideas to both technical and non-technical audiences, practice explaining your past projects in simple terms.
-This will show that you can bridge the gap between science and business effectively.
+This will show your ability to bridge the gap between science and business effectively.

 ✨Demonstrate Collaboration

 Prepare examples of how you've successfully worked in multidisciplinary teams.
-Emphasise your ability to collaborate with data scientists, software engineers, and product teams, as this is crucial for integrating technologies into real-world solutions.
+Emphasise your collaborative mindset and how you’ve contributed to integrating technologies into real-world solutions, as teamwork is crucial for this position.

 ✨Stay Updated on Industry Trends

 Research recent advancements in computational chemistry and AI.
-Being able to discuss current trends or innovations during your interview will show your passion for the field and your commitment to applying new knowledge to your work.
+Being able to discuss current trends or innovations during the interview will reflect your passion for the field and your commitment to staying at the forefront of scientific discovery.